tesserakh/articlefeeds/README.md

 ## Usage

-AWS blog and Hashnode can use topic or tag as an input:
+AWS blog, Hashnode, DZone, Machine Learning Mastery can use topic, tag, or category as an input.
+Below is sample for AWS blog:

 ```python